How to Create an Amazon Seller Account (2023 Guide)

 - Product identifier (GTIN, UPC, ISBN, EAN).
 All products require an identifier.
 If you do not have one, you can request an exemption.

 - Product SKU.
-This allows you to track your unique products in Seller Central and relevant inventory.
+This lets you track your unique products in Seller Central and relevant inventory.

 - Offer details, such as pricing, condition, availability, and shipping.
 Every product must have a price.
 You must also describe the condition of the item.
-Items like books, in addition to being sold new, are often sold as used if they’re pre-owned.
+In addition to being sold new, items like books are often sold as used if they’re pre-owned.
 You must also describe how the item will be shipped and if it’s immediately available or will be available on a future date (new releases).

 If that seems like a lot, it’s because it is.
 The key to a successful product listing is including significant levels of detail, high-quality images, and keywords that match what one would search for when looking for a product like yours.
 We highly recommend looking at third-party tools for listing creation to help expedite the process.